Risks and Opportunities

 As a medium to long-term goal for the reduction of CO2 emissions in business activities, a 30 % reduction (in comparison to 2017 levels) by 2030 has been established by the Shimadzu Group.
 The purpose is to take proactive measures as a responsible member of society with respect to global environmental issues, a major concern for society, with particular emphasis on global warming.
 Shimadzu plans to realize this goal primarily through energy saving efforts both in Japan and overseas, and the introduction of renewable energies that feature limited CO2 emissions.

 The Shimadzu Group considers environmental problems as one of our most important management challenges.
 To address the problem of climate change in particular, we are engaged in reducing CO2 emissions generated from our business activities throughout the entire value chain and offer products and solutions that contribute to creating innovations in environmental and energy fields.
 In May 2019, we endorsed the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD) and have remained committed to disclosing relevant information.
+In January 2020, we obtained certification that our reduction target is scientifically based on the Science Based Targets (SBT) initiative, an international environmental group.
+Furthermore in March 2021, Shimadzu Corporation joined RE100, a global environmental initiative, and pledged that the Shimadzu Group would use 100 % renewable energy in its business activities by 2050.

 Certified as Eco-First Company